flancian/garden/poll.md

 - an [[action]]
-	- takes a node and queries
+	- takes a node and queries its sources for updates
 - [[social media]] contains many [[underlays]]
 	- [[pull]] [[agora polls]]